FFP0777/Tracking-in-Extremely-Low-Frame-Rate/README.md

 Tracking vehicles at extremely low frame rates presents significant challenges, such as large motion gaps and tracking inconsistencies.
 My method introduces improvements to enhance performance in such conditions.
+---

+This approach is based on modifications to [vehicle_mtmc](https://github.com/regob/vehicle_mtmc).

+---
 ## 📉 Before Improvement
 🚦 **Tracking performance without modifications**
 [📹 Watch Video](https://youtu.be/YtXWp95bHh8)